 Your Success Can Get You Funded If You Follow a Proven Method:

-Great traders are simply excellent system followers because they practice, sometimes even on a market simulator.
+Great traders are simply excellent system followers because they practice, sometimes even on a best stock market simulator.
 Consistently profitable traders have found an edge and they exploit it repeatably.
 Not by doing random things, but by following a method they have practised hundreds if not thousands of times under different market conditions. successful traders win every day because they know cutting your losses works.
 They follow their system for profitable day trading no matter what pops into their heads telling them to do otherwise.

 Most rationalization traders think they don’t need a system because they are great traders.
 They believe they can make money acting on impulse, on their wits, instead of following a proven trading plan.
 This may work for a time, but these traders don’t last. when you abandon your trading plan, you never consider cutting your losses, and every action is taken on impulse.